Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 Where Should You Stay

-For most Japan itineraries, you'll move between two or three cities.
 The key to choosing well is balancing three things:

 • Transport connectivity — proximity to train stations matters more in Japan than almost anywhere else